Skip to main content

 (1) The independence of the representative of the office to provide unbiased investigations, successful problem resolution, advocacy services, and other ombudsman services.

-(2) That no employee, representative of the office, or policy board member having a conflict of interest is involved with or influences any decision to hire, appoint, evaluate, or terminate a representative of the office.
+(2) That no employee, representative of the office, or governing board member having a conflict of interest is involved with or influences any decision to hire, appoint, evaluate, or terminate a representative of the office.

-(4) That no policy board members having a conflict of interest in their capacity as board members are involved in a complaint being handled by the program involving the entity that is the source of the conflict of interest.
+(4) That no governing board members having a conflict of interest in their capacity as board members are involved in a complaint being handled by the program involving the entity that is the source of the conflict of interest.

-(1) Any conflict of interest not waived or remedied, and any prohibition resulting therefrom, shall be recorded in the electronic ombudsman registry.
+(1) Any conflict of interest not waived or remedied, and any prohibition resulting therefrom, shall be recorded in the ombudsman registry.

 (2) The SLTCO may take into consideration the following when determining whether to grant a waiver: